craig/craig/README.md

 ### Hi there 👋

 - 🔭 I’m currently writing stuff about DDoS
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning a little golang
 - 👯 I’m looking to collaborate on DDoS defense
 - 💬 Ask me about IT jobs, I'm hiring! ;)
 - ⚡ Fun fact: I commute to work by 🛹